What to Expect from Your Newborn Session | Florida Family Photographer

 I cannot wait to capture your sweet baby.
 There is something about a newborn baby that just fills you with wonder isn’t there?
 You brought a life into this world mama!
 It’s amazing, overwhelming, awe-inspiring, intense, and sometimes hard.
 Not to mention that the sleep deprivation can make you feel like you’re walking around in a haze.
 That’s how I felt after the birth of my son anyway.
 My husband and I are both professional photographers but the sheer mental, emotional, and physical exhaustion of it all meant we didn’t take nearly as many photos as we had planned those first few months.
 I cherish the ones we did take even more because of that!

 There may not be a more special time in life than right after a child is born, and it is such a fleeting phase.
 For me, this is one of the biggest reasons I consider it a real privilege to document your growing family.
+And, it’s why I want you to feel totally prepared and ease when the day of your session arrives.

 My Approach: My approach could be called “lifestyle newborn photography” but I tend to lean towards a documentary approach because I think capturing life just as it is, real and raw, is the most beautiful way to make a photo.
 That means if baby needs to stop to feed or get a diaper change, or a change of clothes, I’ll probably discreetly follow you around with my camera and capture those everyday real moments too.
 In my opinion, some of the best photos out there are unscripted and unposed.
 But don’t worry, I will still give you plenty of direction during most of the shoot.
 Please review my portfolio gallery to make sure my personal shooting style resonates with you before scheduling a session.